thomasjwebb/music-settings/README.md

 ## Arturia Beatstep

 The `arturia-beatstep` directory has the settings I use in MIDI Control Center to program my beatstep.
-I set it up in this order in the memory banks:
+I set it up in this order in the memory banks (all with c as root note):

 1. split-ionian-cmaj-i
-2. split-aeolian-amin-vi
+2. split-aeolian-cmin-vi
-3. split-dorian-d-ii
+3. split-dorian-ii
-4. split-phyrgian-e-iii
+4. split-phrygian-iii
-5. split-lydian-f-iv
+5. split-lydian-iv
-6. split-mixolydian-g-v
+6. split-mixolydian-v
-7. split-locrian-b-vii
+7. split-locrian-vii
 8. roland
+9. gm

 The split ones are left half drums based on bitwig's drum mapping, right half the notes of the scale: